Food and Journeys®

 Instructions

-• Place a medium or a large pot over medium-high heat.
+• Place a Dutch oven or a large pan over medium-high heat, then add the bacon bits.

-• Add the drained lentils and combine them with the rest of the ingredients.
+• Add the drained lentils and the crispy bacon from earlier.

-• Transfer your German lentil soup into serving bowls and enjoy!
+• Transfer your German lentil soup into serving bowls — enjoy!

 Notes